arielgee/Sage-Like/.misc/tasks.md

 * in Fx90 the menu item in menubar->View->Sidebar->Sage-like is not aligned with the other menu items => BUG: https://bugzilla.mozilla.org/show_bug.cgi?id=1715096
 * feed preview: make attached images bigger? (width=300px)
 * in feed preview: when rtl language is detected add class name in addition to `style="direction: rtl"` => NO
+* new pref: mark all feed items as "read" when opening feed preview from feed.
+Twitter: https://twitter.com/yoshboi420/status/1359269944609939457
 ---

 ## Now
-* new pref: mark all feed entities as "read" when openning feed preview from feed.
-Twitter: https://twitter.com/yoshboi420/status/1359269944609939457
+* in rssTreeView: eventOccureInItemIcon() is not used
 ---